 Issue/driver Present Position → Projection Impact on services Mitigating plans Pace of digital technology change The 4 th industrial revolution is underway.
 Technology is advancing rapidly.
 Increased digital disruption, automation through data/sensor enabled business models, applications of artificial intelligence etc. Will impact on ways in which services are delivered and/or accessed/consumed.
 Changing the way digital information provision and enablement are delivered.
 Opportunities to adopt technology for gains in efficiency and/or effectiveness.
-Digital technologies may address some market failures e.g. by quantifying and enabling management of business externalities, reducing need for public intervention.
-Develop a digital transformation plan to actively manage the impact of digital technology change on services.
+Digital technologies may address some market failures e.g. by quantifying and enabling management of Develop a digital transformation plan to actively manage the impact of digital technology change on services.
 Constantly monitor and stay informed about the latest advancements in digital technology.
-Training programs to enhance the digital skills of staff so they are equipped to adapt to new technologies and leverage them effectively.
-Implement agile project management methodologies to respond more effectively to the rapid pace of
+Training programs to enhance the digital skills of staff so they are equipped to adapt to new technologies